PassbirdCo/MetaKeepCodeSamples/eos/fio/lib/README.md

 ### Parameters

 - `fioHandle` (string): Your FIO handle.
-- `publicAddresses` (array of PublicAddress): An array of PublicAddress to be mapped.
-Each PublicAddress should have the following properties:
+- `addresses` (array of UserAddress): An array of UserAddress to be mapped.
+Each UserAddress should have the following properties:
-  - `public_address` (string): The public address to be mapped.
+  - `chain` (string): The chain where the public address belongs.
-  - `chain_code` (string): The chain code.
+  - `address` (string): The user's public address on the chain to be mapped.
-  - `token_code` (string): The token code.
-- `reason` (string, optional): The reason for mapping the public address to the FIO handle.
+- `reason` (string, optional): An optional reason for mapping the addresses to the FIO handle.
 This will be displayed to the user when they sign the transaction.
   If not provided, a default message will be displayed.